asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

  along side with spark(some change this newly introduced streams)

-Intention is not to go thru Kafka features and architecture - books, blogs are plenty, the idea is just list bullet out the points that I thought we could have leveraged at ease when using a JMS based middleware and the learning from the sample impl.
+Intention is not to go thru Kafka features and architecture - books, blogs are plenty, the idea is just list out the points that I thought we could have leveraged at ease when using a JMS based middleware and the learning from the sample impl.